Retirement annuity plan: Immediate Retirement Annuity

 An immediate retirement annuity is an annuity that is purchased in a single lump sum, and payments on it begin immediately (30 days to 12 months), after the entry into force of the contract (there is no accumulation phase).
-An immediate annuity is good for turning a large amount of money into a source of permanent income (some kind of pension).
+An immediate retirement annuity is good for turning a large amount of money into a source of permanent income.
 It is not widely used as there is no accumulation phase, but it is suitable for rich people that would like to retire and purchase a passive source of income.

 Benefits and Downsides of a Retirement Annuity

 Benefits

 A purchase of a retirement annuity could help individuals to shift the financial risks of retirement to the insurance company.
 With fixed retirement annuities insured retirees will receive the fixed amounts of money no matter how the financial markets are moving.

 Another great benefit of an annuity is that it is not taxed until the payout phase.
 The annuitant is responsible to pay the taxes on the distribution, but generally on the income earned on top of the original investment.

-This insurance product is very flexible and there are many types of annuity plans that can suit almost anyone recording to their own preferences.
+This insurance product is very flexible and there are many types of annuity plans that can suit almost anyone according to their own preferences.